bad-ants-fleet/ribolands/README.md

 ```

 ## Cite
-If you are using `BarMap` or `DrTransformer` please cite: Stefan Badelt.
+If you are using `BarMap` or `DrTransformer` please cite:
+  - Stefan Badelt.
 [Control of RNA function by conformational design.]
-PhD thesis, University of
+PhD thesis, University of Vienna, 2016
-Vienna, 2016
+  - BarMap: RNA folding on dynamic energy landscapes [Hofacker et al. (2010)]

 ## Installation
 ```sh